FGlazov/IL2Stats_Enhancements/readme.txt

 2. Copy the src folder inside this .zip into your il2 stats folder.

-3. Inside your src/conf.ini, add the line "mods = mod_rating_by_type" under [stats].
+3. Inside your src/conf.ini, change the "mods" parameter under [stats] to "mods=mod_rating_by_type, mod_stats_by_aircraft".
+If you don't have such a parameter, then add it.

-4. Inside your src/conf ini, configure the disconnect mod as you desire.
-To be precise, you need to add the lines sortie_disco_min_time = 0 sortie_damage_disco_time = 120 under [stats], with values as you wish (in seconds).
+4. Inside your src/conf.ini, configure the disconnect mod as you desire.
+To be precise, you need to add the lines sortie_disco_min_time = 0 sortie_damage_disco_time = 120
+under [stats], with values as you wish (in seconds).
+More details in the disconnect mod thread/readme.

+5. Inside your src/conf.ini, configure how many tours back you wish to retroactively compute for the global aircraft stats mod.
+The parameter is "retro_compute_for_last_tours=10" under [stats].
+A value of -1 disables retroactive computations, 0 retroactively computes for all sorties inside the current tour (before the mod was installed).
+A value of 10 computes for the last 10 tours.
+More details inside the Global Aircraft stats readme.

-5. Run the collectstatic script in your /run folder after you're done with the above.
+6. Run the update script in your /run folder after you're done with the above.

 Support
 ---------------------------------------------